VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

    - Realistic movement that interacts with the environment.
    - Interaction with other entities, including collisions.
    - Movement influenced by gravity and other forces.
-   - Physics-driven game mechanics.
-   - Environmental interaction, like bouncing, sliding, or responding to obstacles.
+   - Physics-driven game mechanics like bouncing, sliding, or responding to obstacles.

-### Moving Entity Without Colliders

-For this step, we'll start with the first option: moving the box by directly changing its position.
+We'll start with the first option: moving the cube by directly changing its position.
 Update the code to look like this:

 ```csharp